VitaliyRuzha/VitaliyRuzha/README.md

-- I'm Ryan Vitaliy Stusalitus.
+- I'm Vitaliy.
 Nice to meet you.
 - Computer science, astronomy, animation, and cinematography are interesting to me.
 I enjoy the fusion of arts with science.
 - You can contact me at <vitaliy.artemova@gmail.com>.
 I look forward to messages.